 Most of your day will be spent tutoring middle or high school students in small groups in math and/or in English Language Arts (ELA).
 These tutorial periods are structured class periods where you will be leading instruction or activities with your assigned tutorial groups 4 or 5 times per week.
 You will also take part in secondary projects that directly impact the academic achievements of students.
 These projects may include providing in-class or curriculum support, organizing or leading after school clubs or working with our culture team.
-Roles are decided by matching Tutor Corps Members’ skills, strengths, preferences and career goals with the needs of the school.
+Roles are decided by matching Fellowship Members’ skills, strengths, preferences and career goals with the needs of the school.

 The commitment runs from the beginning of August through the end of June.
 The school year calendar is typically finalized by the end of June.
 We will communicate an exact start date as soon as it is known.
 We generally follow the same calendar as Newark Public Schools (Thanksgiving, Winter and Spring breaks, federal holidays, etc.) with some exceptions.
 You can also check out our previous school year’s calendar on our page to get an idea of what next year’s calendar will look like like.

-Our Tutor Corps Members who are interested in teaching have the opportunity to apply for our Teacher Gateway Program during their Corps Year.
+Our Fellowship Members who are interested in teaching have the opportunity to apply for our Teacher Gateway Program during their Fellowship Year.
 The GOLCS Gateway Program aims to develop a pipeline of talented GOLCS teachers who have an invested interest in teaching and preparing all students for college success.
 The Gateway application is open to GOLCS Corps members, academic support staff and a select group of first year teachers.
 Acceptance in the GOLCS Gateway Program is contingent on the following: performance status in your current role, a successful interview, and a recommendation from supervisor.
-More information about this opportunity will be shared during our summer professional development training.
+More information about this opportunity will be shared during our professional development training.

 It is preferable that candidates attend an in-person interview at one our campuses.
 This allows candidates to meet members of our school community, visit our school location and the surrounding neighborhood, as well as work directly with our students.
 However, we do understand that this may not be possible for everyone and therefore we do offer video conference interviews as an alternative to a school visit.